chienleow/gamified-wellness-tracker/Notes.md

 TO-DO list:
 - [ ] Reassign team when Google user is saved
 - [ ] How to make sure no repetition in teams, maybe not needed because you normally won't seed things twice?
+- [ ] Check all error messages if they are working

 Questions to study group tomorrow:
 1. what to expect in reviews?